 You can rent your property out if you have the permission from your current lender, this is known as consent to let.

-If you’re an expat currently living abroad there are buy to let mortgages which could be available to you.
-There are more obstacles and you will need the assistance of a mortgage expert.
+If you’re an expat currently living abroad there are buy-to-let mortgages which could be available to you.
+Ultimately, there are more obstacles, and you will need the assistance of a mortgage expert.

-If you already own a property in the UK, then there will be more options available.
-This is such a niche area of lending with very few lenders looking for this type of business.
+If you already own a property in the UK, then potentially there will be more options available.
+Because this is such a niche area of lending with very few lenders looking for this type of business.

-The mortgage experts we work with will be able to give you the most up to date information.
-Call us on 0300 124 5655 or complete our quick enquiry form if you would like to discuss ex-pat mortgages with one of our mortgage experts.
+The buy-to-let mortgage experts we work with will be able to give you the most up to date information.

 If you have the property and your situation changes before you do anything, we advise you to contact your local Help to Buy provider and discuss your situation directly with them.

-Buying a property at auction can very often be cheaper.
-You should still perform all your due diligence before agreeing to any purchase at auction.
+Because buying a property at auction can very often be cheaper, this often seems like a good idea.
+However, you should still perform all your due diligence before agreeing to any purchase at auction.